folke/noice.nvim/README.md

   health = {
-    checker = true, -- Disable if you don't want health checks to run }, smart_move = {
+    checker = true, -- Disable if you don't want health checks to run },
-    -- noice tries to move out of the way of existing floating windows. enabled = true, -- you can disable this behaviour here -- add any filetypes here, that shouldn't trigger smart move. excluded_filetypes = { "cmp_menu", "cmp_docs", "notify" }, },
   ---@type NoicePresets
   presets = {
     -- you can enable a preset by setting it to true, or a table that will override the preset config